tangly-team/tangly-os/src/site/website/content/about/_index.md

 Our technology stack is Modern Java.

-As a strong supporter of open source we published our open source components.
+As a strong supporter of the open source approach, we published our open source components.
 {{% /blocks/lead %}}

 {{< blocks/section >}}